DougBeney/dougie.io/_posts/2018-07-16-emacs-indentation.md

 Remember not to define the variable `custom-tab-width` twice!
 It should be defined above your enable/disable tabs functions.
 I included it in this code snippet just for illustration purposes.

-After we create [those hooks](#creating-functions-for-enablingdisabling-tabs), it is very easy to decide what types of files/modes we want to enable tabs/spaces in.

-In this example, we enable tabs in [prog-mode](https://www.emacswiki.org/emacs/ProgMode).
-Prog-mode is a nice hook to use if you want to make settings for pretty much all code filetypes.

-After that we disable tabs (use spaces) in Lisp and ELisp files.
-Lisp is a special type of programming language that really doesn't work well with tabs, so I HIGHLY recommend spaces.
-Why is that exactly?
-The concept of indentation really doesn't exist in Lisp.
-It's all about alignment, and tabs will screw up the precise alignment that Lisp requires.

-**Changing the tab width:**

-In this example, we set the the tab width to 2 spaces.
+In this example, we set the the tab width to our custom tab width variable.
 The first line uses the basic `tab-width` property.
-I recommed not setting the tab-width in the way I have described above and instead put it inside of a function, to be used in hooks.
-[Detail on doing just that](#creating-functions-for-enablingdisabling-tabs).
+I recommend not setting the tab-width in the way I have described above and instead put it inside of a function, to be used in hooks.
+[Detail on doing just that](#functions-for-enablingdisabling-tabs).

-Next, we set the Python indent size to 2.
+Next, we set the Python indent size to our custom tab width variable.
 They make it 4 spaces by default to comply with [pep8](https://www.python.org/dev/peps/pep-0008/), but if you prefer to have your own default value, you can change it via that variable.

-Lastly, we set the evil-shift-width to 2.
+Lastly, we set the evil-shift-width to our custom tab width variable.
 This is only useful if you are using the Evil package to get Vim-like keybindings instead of using glorious Emacs keybindings. `evil-shift-width` controls the tab size when you're using the `>>` or `<<` motion to indent or de-indent text.

-### Highlight tabs
+### Highlighting Tabs and Spaces Differently

 Something that I feel that is very important to have in an editor is a way to identify spaces and tabs easily.
 They are both whitespace characters that can easily be confused for eachother.